-National renowned chef and restaurateur Guillermo Pernot joined Cuba Libre Restaurant & Rum Bar as the top toque in the Fall of 2006.
-As Chef-Partner, Pernot is responsible for maintaining the quality, taste and authenticity of Cuba Libre’s cuisine at all locations as the company expands its concept across America.
-His dinner, lunch and brunch menus envision what Cuba’s cuisine would be like today, if it had continued to flourish beyond the golden era of the 1950s.
+Nationally renowned chef and restaurateur Guillermo Pernot joined Cuba Libre Restaurant & Rum Bar as the top toque in the Fall of 2006.
+As Chef-Partner, Pernot is responsible for maintaining the quality, taste and authenticity of Cuba Libre’s cuisine at all locations as the company expands its concept across America and beyond.
 Pernot’s dishes are full of color, aroma and style.

-In 2010 Pernot embarked on a mission to discover what Cuba cuisine was today.
-During multiple visits to Cuba, Pernot forged relationships with the premier local chefs in Havana.
-He spent days cooking and dining with them in their restaurants, homes and farms.
-In January 2012, Chef Pernot and Cuba Libre launched a culinary exchange series named Pop-Up Paladar, in which the top chefs of Havana are invited to cook in Cuba Libre’s kitchens for special guest chef dinners.
-In return, Chef Pernot invited Cuba Libre’s guests to join him on a series of custom cultural and culinary tours of the island nation’s capital, featuring dinners at these chefs’ restaurants.
+In 2010 Pernot embarked on a mission to discover how Cuban cuisine had evolved.
+During numerous visits to Cuba, Pernot forged relationships with the premier local chefs in Havana.
+He spent countless days cooking and dining with them in their restaurants, homes and farms.
+In January 2012, Chef Pernot and Cuba Libre launched a culinary exchange series named Pop-Up Paladares, in which the top chefs of Havana are invited to cook in Cuba Libre’s kitchens for special guest chef dinners.
+In return, Chef Pernot invites Cuba Libre’s guests to join him on a series of custom cultural and culinary tours of the island nation’s capital, featuring dinners at these chefs’ restaurants.
 The inaugural trips, open to the public, began in April 2012 and continue on a bi-annual basis.

 Pernot’s culinary success can be attributed to his passionate and flavorful cuisine – a culinary dedication to his roots.
 Born in Argentina, Pernot and his wife, who is Cuban and who is related to the third President of Cuba, live in suburban Philadelphia with their two children.

-“I love the idea of leading Cuba Libre’s expansion and enhancing the restaurant’s menus in innovative ways, as Cuban cuisine continues to develop,” Pernot says.
-“I am able to use my experience and culinary skills to mentor young chefs, manage multiple outlets and foster the future growth of the Cuba Libre concept.”
+“I love leading Cuba Libre’s expansion and enhancing the restaurant’s menus in innovative ways, as Cuban cuisine continues to develop,” Pernot says.
+“I am able to use my experience and culinary skills to mentor young chefs, manage multiple outlets and foster the future growth of the Cuba Libre Restaurant & Rum Bar concept.”